Geometry Applet Advanced Example

 To complete the diagram, all we need to do is to draw the three semicircles, circle CD and the line connecting A and B. If you check the sector construction table, you'll see that the required construction data for each semicircle is the center point, plus the two endpoints.
 We already have all of the desired endpoints, plus one center point (ABm).
 We can use the midpoint construction method to create center points for the inner semicircles, semiAC and semiBC.
 The outer semicircle, semiAB, should be colored white and drawn first.
 The inner semicircles semiAC and semiBC will be colored like the background and drawn on top of semiAB.
 This way, the arbelos will stand out clearly.
 By now, you should be able to figure out how to draw circle CD on your own.
 The line segment is also easy.

 Now try using what you've learned to write the code for this diagram yourself.
-If you get stuck, you can refer to the listing below (or use your browser's view page source feature to see how a diagram was created), but try to do it on your own: you'll learn faster by doing it yourself!
+If you get stuck, you can refer to the code listing (or use your browser's view page source feature to see how a diagram was created), but try to do it on your own: you'll learn faster by doing it yourself!

 Here is a listing of the code that was used to create Diagram 1: